Queen of Apostles Catholic School

 - Nausea, vomiting or diarrhea

-“YES or NO, in the past 14 days, the student (and his/her immediate family), staff, or teacher has done any of the following:”
+- In the past 14 days, the student (and his/her immediate family), staff, or teacher has travelled internationally.

 On any day when any student, teacher, or staff answers YES to any of the required health screening questions above, he/she is not permitted to participate in in-person School activities.